Peru: Abimael Guzmán, head of Shining Path insurgency, dies - NewsBreak

 Peru: Abimael Guzmán, head of Shining Path insurgency, dies

-LIMA, Peru — (AP) — Abimael Guzmán, the leader of the brutal Shining Path insurgency in Peru who was captured in 1992, died on Saturday in a military hospital after an illness.
-He was 86.
+Abimael Guzmán, the leader of the brutal Shining Path insurgency in Peru who was captured in 1992, died on Saturday in a military hospital after an illness, the Peruvian government said.

 Guzmán, a former philosophy professor, launched an insurgency against the state in 1980 and presided over numerous car bombings and assassinations in the years that followed.
-Guzmán was captured in 1992 and sentenced to life in prison for terrorism and other crimes.
+Tens of thousands died.
+Guzmán was captured in 1992 and sentenced in life in prison for terrorism and other crimes.

-President Pedro Castillo tweeted that Guzmán was responsible for taking ‘’countless'' lives.

-“Our position condemning terrorism is firm and unwavering.
-Only in democracy will we build a Peru of justice and development for our people,” Castillo said.

 Guzmán’s movement declared armed struggle on the eve of Peru’s presidential elections in May 1980, the first democratic vote after 12 years of military rule.

-Throughout the 1980s, the man known to his followers as Presidente Gonzalo built up an organization that grew to 10,000 armed fighters before his capture inside a Lima safehouse in September 1992 by a special intelligence group of the Peruvian police backed by the United States.
-Since then, he was housed in a military prison on the shores of the Pacific that was built to hold him.
+Throughout the 1980s, the man known to his followers as Presidente Gonzalo built up an organization that grew to 10,000 armed fighters before his capture inside a Lima safehouse in September 1992.

 By the time Guzmán called for peace talks a year after his arrest, guerrilla violence had claimed tens of thousands of lives in Peru, displaced at least 600,000 people and caused an estimated $22 billion in damage.